Puara/GuitarAMI/spu/JackTrip_tests/jacktrip.md

 Make sure JackTrip is running.

-- Connect the necessary audio cable to create a loopback on the audio interface (audii OUT -> audio IN)
+- Connect the necessary audio cable to create a loopback on the audio interface (audio OUT -> audio IN)
 - Remove all Jack connections of both machines: `aj-snapshot -xj`
 - For the loopback (same interface test): `jack_delay -I system:capture_2 -O system:playback_2`
 - For JackTrip (jack_delay running on the server):